AurelieMous/AurelieMous/README.md

 # Hello World ! 👋

 My name is Aurélie, and I am training in web development.
 As part of my work-study program, I am employed by a company specializing in web applications for the healthcare sector, while attending courses at O'Clock school.
-This program, which started on September 16, 2024, spans 20 months and will allow me to earn a professional certification as an "Application Designer-Developer" 🎓, equivalent to a Bachelor's +4 level.
+This program, which started on September 16, 2024, spans 20 months and will allow me to earn a professional certification as an "Concepteur Développeur d'Application" 🎓, equivalent to a Bachelor's +4 level.

 I'm French 🇫🇷